slackapi/bolt-js/docs/_future/triggers.md

 #### Create a Trigger at runtime {#create_runtime}

-The logic of a runtime Trigger lies within a Function's TypeScript code.
+The logic of a runtime Trigger lies within a Function's code.
 The specific payload is dependent on the [type of Trigger](#types) you use.

-Within your `functions` folder, you'll have the Functions that are the steps making up your Workflow.
+Within your `manifest/function` folder, you'll have the Functions that are the steps making up your Workflow.
 Within this folder is where you can create a Trigger within the relevant `<function>.js` file.

 The `create` method for runtime Triggers takes the form of `client.workflows.triggers.create()`.
 Within that method you can leverage `inputs` acquired in previous steps (i.e. with Functions) within the Workflow.